 |Capability 6:||Social and Environmental Responsibilities|

-- Apply an understanding of physiology, biomechanics, neuroscience, and psychology to inform the needs of the activity/sport.
-(Capability 1, 4 and 5)
+- Apply principles of physiology, biomechanics, neuroscience, and psychology to analyse and provide education / feedback on the given activity (Capability 1, 2, 4 and 5)

 |Assessment Type||Learning Outcome Addressed|

 Tuākana Science is a multi-faceted programme for Māori and Pacific students providing topic specific tutorials,

 one-on-one sessions, test and exam preparation and more.
 Explore your options at

 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course you can expect a 1 hour tutorial, 3 hour laboratory, 2 hours of reading and thinking about the content and 4 hours of work on assignments and/or test preparation per week.